cozy-creator/capsules/examples/outlaw_sky/README.md

 Notice that took a little longer?
 But still <6 seconds to edit.
 That's because our Outlaw is a _shared object_, which means it needs to go through full consensus, which takes longer than it does for _owned objects_.

+Also note that all of the metadata describing out Outlaw, the name, image url, and attributes, amount to only about 180 bytes of data.
+That's not bad!

 ### Step 7: Atomic Updates

 ---